WICG/turtledove/FLEDGE.md

 The arguments to this function are:

-*   auctionConfig: the auction configuration object passed to navigator.runAdAuction()
+*   auctionConfig: The auction configuration object passed to `navigator.runAdAuction()`
-*   browserSignals: an object constructed by the browser, containing information it knows about what happened in the auction:
+*   browserSignals: An object constructed by the browser, containing information it knows about what happened in the auction:

     ```
     { 'topWindowHostname': 'www.example-publisher.com',
       'interestGroupOwner': 'www.example-dsp.com',